lwjohnst86/tagDiabetes/doc/manuscript.md

 The PLS analysis corroborated the findings from the GEE models.
-The PLS results conditioned on insulin sensitivity as the outcome showed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7 (Figure  7).
-These TAGFA loaded strongly and negatively on HOMA2-%S and ISI, suggesting this cluster of TAGFA tracks together with lower insulin sensitivity.
+The PLS results conditioned on insulin sensitivity as the outcome showed a clustering of the fatty acids 14:0, 14:1n-7, 16:0, and 16:1n-7 as mol% (Figure  7).
+These TAGFA loaded strongly and negatively on HOMA2-%S and ISI in the first component, suggesting this cluster of TAGFA tracks together with lower insulin sensitivity.
 The TAGFA 20:2n-6, 20:5n-3, 22:5n-3, and 22:6n-3 loaded positively on both insulin sensitivity measures.
 No other TAGFA loaded strongly.
+In the second component, 18:1n-9 and 18:1n-7 loaded postively but not strongly while 20:5n-3 and 22:6n-3 loaded strongly and negatively with both HOMA2-%S and ISI; however, this component only explained <10% of the variance.
 The PLS model for insulin sensitivity had good predictive ability, with a high correlation between the predicted outcome values against the observed values (HOMA2-%S: r=0.46, p<0.001; ISI: r=0.39, p<0.001).